Vinomofo Grows Low-Cost Acquisition, Retention, and Lifetime Value with the Lexer CDP

 The process of understanding and appreciating good wine is similar to understanding and engaging your customers: Collecting data points or “notes” to learn what makes customers unique, understanding the history and journey of each customer, and segmenting or categorizing customers by attributes such as location, interests, behaviors, or lifetime value.

 Vinomofo used the Lexer CDP to understand, engage, and retain their long-time and newly-acquired customers using the Lexer CDP amidst the rapid market evolutions caused by the COVID-19 pandemic.

 “Using Lexer to optimise our acquisition and retention strategies, we were able to decrease the cost of acquiring new customers and re-engage lapsed customers to increase the number of active customers,” says Mariano Favio, Head of Marketing at Vinomofo.
 “There are a number of driving factors behind these results, but the common denominator is the effective usage of our marketing channels due to the consistent single customer view within Lexer.”

-By reconceptualising loyalty programs with personalised, insight-driven customer journeys, Vinomofo was able to:
+By reconceptualizing loyalty programs with personalized, insight-driven customer journeys, Vinomofo was able to: